DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 - if all buses report RTE_IOVA_PA, then the preferred IOVA mode is RTE_IOVA_PA,
 - if all buses report RTE_IOVA_VA, then the preferred IOVA mode is RTE_IOVA_VA,
-- if all buses report RTE_IOVA_DC, no bus expressed a preferrence, then the preferred mode is RTE_IOVA_DC,
+- if all buses report RTE_IOVA_DC, no bus expressed a preference, then the preferred mode is RTE_IOVA_DC,
 - if the buses disagree (at least one wants RTE_IOVA_PA and at least one wants RTE_IOVA_VA), then the preferred IOVA mode is RTE_IOVA_DC (see below with the